Sergio Canavero: Life and education

 Canavero grew up in Turin, northern Italy near France, to a poor family.
 He has described his upbringing as rough.

 He enrolled for medicine at the University of Turin at age 18 and graduated.
 In the mid-1980s, he began to train as a functional neurosurgeon at the University Hospital in Turin before being employed at the same venue.
 He worked for 22 years as a neurosurgeon (including being the Director of the Turin Advanced Neuromodulation Group) until his contract was terminated in February 2015 due to increased opposition to his work from multiple quarters.

 After his termination from the University Hospital, he was inducted as an honorary professor by Harbin Medical University in Harbin, a city in the Chinese countryside, near Russia.

 Canavero is married and has two children.
 He is a keen practitioner of jujitsu and has been described as an idiosyncratic personality.

 Surgical career

 Canavero has completed studies on central pain syndrome and Parkinson's disease.
 He started his work on head transplantation in 1982.
 He attracted media attention in 2015 after claiming to be very near towards the successful execution of a human head transplant and detailed out a rough version of the proposed surgical procedure.
 Numerous neuroscientists and surgeons had rejected the claims.
 Initially, he was notably against any experimentation on animals.

 The first person to volunteer for Canavero's procedure for head transplantation was Valery Spiridonov, a Russian computer programmer who has spinal muscular atrophy, a muscle-wasting disease.
-However, Spiridonov later cancelled his participation.
+However, Spiridonov later cancelled his participation after getting married and having his first child.

 After his termination of contract in 2015, he had collaborated with Xiaoping Ren of Harbin Medical University, who were already working on a similar focus.